Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 1 Results

 \paragraph{Immediate Stress Change}

-The average values of \textit{immediate stress change} were -0.14 ($SD$ = 0.44) and -0.085 ($SD$ = 0.50) under the keyboard input and voice message conditions, respectively (Figure~\ref{fig:change}).
+The average values of \textit{immediate stress change} were -0.14 ($SD$ = 0.44) and -0.085 ($SD$ = 0.50) under the \textit{Keyboard} and \textit{Voice} conditions, respectively (Figure~\ref{fig:change}).
+Note that we gained \textit{immediate stress change} by calculating each participant's average ratings on each feedback.
 We ran a Mann-Whitney's U test to evaluate the difference in the cathartic effect, but we could not find a significant effect ($U$ = 27087, $Z$ = -0.67, $p$ = .47, $r$ = 0.03).